 In 1964, the Apostleship of the Sea Inc, British Sailors Society in New Zealand Inc, and Missions to Seamen in New Zealand agreed that a co-ordinating organisation (the Board) be formed.
 These organisations (the ‘Group 1′ societies) have subsequently invited other agencies and organisations in NZ with an interest in seafarers’ welfare to join the Board.
 The latter are termed ‘Group2’ societies.

-The National Secretaries of the Group 1 Societies, together with elected officers, form the standing sub-committee.
+Nominated members of the Group 1 Societies, together with elected officers, form the standing sub-committee.

 Note: The British Sailors Society in New Zealand Inc is now the International Sailors Society NZ Inc, and the Missions to Seamen in New Zealand is now known as the Mission to Seafarers in New Zealand.

-Mission to Seafarers NZ
+Mission to Seafarers NZ (Wellington)

 |chairman [at] swb [dot] co [dot] nz|